ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 }
 ```

-However, in above implementation it might not necessary to check the type of the array, we can check for single value string and put array logic code in else block, let see below code for the same.
+However, in the above implementation it might not necessary to check the type of the array, we can check for single value string and put array logic code in else block, let see below code for the same.

 ```javascript
  function greet(param) {